My wife and I had just returned from an anniversary trip together.

 On a scale of 1 to 5 (best), how are you doing with getting the time you need (alone) with your spouse?
 Does your life practically show that your spouse is second only to the Lord in importance?

 PS I hope this post doesn’t discourage you, but we need to be honest about our struggles, and what’s underneath them, if we want to make progress.
-In my next post, we’ll talk about the hope we have for moving forward.
+In Part 2, we’ll talk about how date nights can reignite our marriages.